 Visit Garin Farm

 Who would have thought that heaven is found in Iloilo?
-If you’ll traverse on the southernmost town of the Province of Iloilo, you’ll get to visit Garin Farm; where the popular pilgrimage site in San Joaquin is located.
-The site features a holy installation from the huge sculptures, saints, and nothing but white elements to portray the heaven-like feels of the place.
-To get to the top, one must enter the dark tunnel to reach the all-white end.
-Just make sure you bring your cap and sunglasses to protect you from the heat especially at noon.
+If you traverse the southernmost town of the Province of Iloilo, you’ll visit Garin Farm, where the famous pilgrimage site in San Joaquin is located.
+The site features a holy installation of huge sculptures, saints, and nothing but white elements to portray the heaven-like feel of the place.
+One must enter the dark tunnel to reach the all-white end to get to the top.
+Ensure you bring your cap and sunglasses to protect you from the heat, especially at noon.

 Experience Dinagyang Festival

-Celebrate and be in one with the free-spirited Ilonggos when you take part in the world-class Dinagyang Festival, held every fourth Sunday of January.
-Some of the highlights of this festival include a street dance competition, cultural competition, and a firework display to cap off the event.
+Celebrate and be in one with the free-spirited Ilonggos when you participate in the world-class Dinagyang Festival, held every fourth Sunday of January.
+Some of the highlights of this festival include a street dance competition, a cultural competition, and a firework display to cap off the event.

 Explore Calle Real